 This is risky, so flip it!

-Instead, think about how you can proceed in a way that costs you an affordable amount of time or money.
-What can you do now, with what you've got?
+Pick goals in a way where you risk an affordable amount of time or money.
+What can you aim for now, with what you've got?

 What do you need to reveal about the that direction to know if there's risk in it?
 What will this information cost to get?
 Can you afford to get it?
 Can you afford not to?